 James’s story

-James is a Clinical Paramedic Specialist in our Community Hospice at Home team, but this year, he will also be raising money for Rennie Grove Peace by doing the Lake District Ultra Challenge!
+James is a Clinical Paramedic Specialist in our Community Hospice at Home team, but he has also been raising money for Rennie Grove Peace by doing the Lake District Ultra Challenge!
 He told us about why it’s important to him to support the charity in this way:

 “On 6th June 2026, I’ll be taking on the Lake District Ultra Challenge — walking 50km across some of the toughest and most beautiful terrain in the UK, all while raising money for Rennie Grove Peace Hospice Care.